 Regulatory Information

-The allocated frequency band for 802.15.4aa is given in 920.5-928.1 MHz (Japan).[B1]
+The allocated frequency band for 802.15.4aa is 920.5-928.1 MHz (Japan) as defined in [B1].

 Overview of Coexistence Mechanism in 802.15.4aa

-The developed amendment follows the coexistence mechanisms defined in 802.15.4g[B5].
+The developed amendment follows the coexistence mechanisms defined in IEEE Std 802.15.4-2020 [B6], as described in the 802.15.4g Coexistence Assurance Document[B5].
+These existing methods are applicable to both homogeneous (among systems using the SUN FSK PHY) and heterogeneous (across other 802 systems) coexistence.
+Use of the coexistence mechanisms available to achieve positive coexistence performance specifically between 802.15.4 SUN FSK based systems and 802.11ah based systems is discussed in detail in P802.19.3 [B3] clause 7.

 Dissimilar IEEE802 Systems Sharaing the Same Frequency Bands with 802.15.4aa